nushell/nushell.github.io/lang-guide/lang-guide.md

 and 'false' if not present.

-You cannot use the 'bool' type as a flag annoatation as that is the same as the present or not of the occurrence of the flag.
+You cannot use the 'bool' type as a flag annoatation as that is the same as the the existance or not of the occurrence of the flag.

 ### Closure parameters